mr-wellick/stock-market/README.md

 + Landscape view for mobile devices generates a height that is too small to correctly render the graph.
 Remove graph for landscape view on mobile devices.
 + Add new media query to table.
 Design breaks at 700px
 + Start bundle splitting.

+# Disclaimer
++ Not intended to replace a financial advisor